OVERVIEW OF NSU

 Undergraduate students who are transferring to Nova Southeastern University from another college or university, regardless of number of credits obtained, are considered Transfer Applicants.* Students who are dual enrolled in college and high school concurrently are considered Freshman Applicants.

 Transfer Applicants are welcome to experience the traditional day or evening programs at our Fort Lauderdale/Davie Campus, attend classes at one of our Regional Campuses or online.

-Step 1 – Submit an Application for Admissions
+Step 1 – Submit an Application for Admission

 Request that official transcripts from all current and previous schools and/or institutions be sent directly to NSU.
 For applicants with less than 24 college credits, please send official high school transcripts.
 It is also possible that official test scores may be requested of those with less than 24 college credits.
-Please send to:
+Official documents can be mailed to:

 For more information on transfer credits, please visit Transfer Evaluation Services for Undergraduate Students.

 Step 3 – Choose Whether to Submit Test Scores